Veterans Memorial Park, Truth or Consequences

 Within the park are several attractions including the Hamilton Military Museum, the Walk of Education, and other tributes to Veterans and the wars in which they served.

-The focal point of the park is “The Wall” – a 1/3 size replica of Washington DC’s Vietnam Wall memorial, one of several replicas that traveled the country beginning in the mid-1990s, and a must-see for service members of every age.
+The focal point of the park is “The Wall” — a one-third size replica of Washington DC’s Vietnam Wall memorial, one of several smaller walls that traveled the country beginning in the mid-1990s, and a must-see for service members of every age.

 The Walk of Education, adjacent to the Wall, is a path made in the shape of a Congressional Medal of Honor.
 Along the path are markers commemorating the 16 conflicts in which the U.S. has been involved since 1775.